Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Discussion

 What are the implications of this research for the copyright infringement claims that authors have brought against AI companies alleging unauthorized use of their books in training datasets \cite{bartz2025anthropic,kadrey2025meta,mosaic2025}?
 These cases raise the question whether copying millions of copyrighted books for AI training constitutes fair use when the resulting outputs do not themselves reproduce the copied works.
 The most significant consideration in evaluating this question is the fourth fair use factor: {\it ``the impact of the use upon the actual or potential market for the copyrighted work.''}\footnote{The fair use provision (section 107) of the US Copyright Act directs courts to consider four factors: \begin{enumerate} \item the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational \item the nature of the copyrighted work; \item the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and \item the effect of the use upon the potential market for or value of the copyrighted work.
 Courts understand this factor to concern the extent to which the works produced by the copying substitute for the author’s work. \end{enumerate} }

 Courts understand this factor to concern the extent to which works produced through copying serve as market substitutes for the original author's work \cite{warhol2023,campbell1994}.

-Our study has shown that AI-generated excerpts from in-context prompted models pre-trained on vast internet corpora (including millions of copyrighted works) were strongly disfavored by expert evaluators for both quality and stylistic fidelity, though lay readers showed no clear preference.
-By contrast, when models are fine-tuned on curated datasets—consisting solely of individual author's complete works—both experts and lay readers decisively preferred the AI-generated excerpts over human-written examples.
-Moreover, the fine-tuned excerpts proved almost undetectable as AI-generated text (particularly when compared to outputs from in-context prompted models), while consistently surpassing human writing in blind evaluations.
+Our study has shown that AI-generated excerpts from in-context prompted models pre-trained on vast internet corpora (including millions of copyrighted works) were strongly disfavored by MFA-trained readers for both quality and stylistic fidelity, while college-educated general readers showed no preference on stylistic fidelity but already favored AI-generated text for writing quality.
+When models are fine-tuned on curated datasets consisting solely of individual authors' complete works, both groups decisively preferred the AI-generated excerpts over human-written examples.
+Notably, college-educated general readers, who are generally representative of the book-purchasing public, preferred fine-tuned AI by a substantially wider margin than MFA-trained readers (e.g., writing quality OR = 5.42 vs.\ 1.87).
+Moreover, the fine-tuned excerpts proved almost undetectable as AI-generated text (particularly when compared to outputs from in-context prompted models), while both MFA-trained and college-educated general readers preferred them over human writing in blind evaluations.

 At first glance, a legal analyst might conclude that our findings are irrelevant to fair use because the outputs from the blind pairwise evaluation do not reproduce the copied works.
 While they may exhibit comparable literary quality and high stylistic fidelity to the originals, copyright law does not protect authors' style\textemdash only their expression \cite{warhol2023,kadrey2025meta}.
 These outputs may offer credible substitutes for an author's works, but so do human-authored works inspired by prior works.
 However, there is an important difference between human and AI-generated emulations: humans read; AI systems copy.
 Unlike human memory, which is not a verbatim storage device, all AI-generation requires predicate copying despite rhetoric equating human learning with machine ``learning.'' \cite{guile2025machine, MitchellKrakauer2023,song2024inferring}